 Thailand is an economic success story, and the World Bank considers it to be an upper-middle income economy.
 Its capital and largest city, Bangkok, has around nine million inhabitants, and it looks and feels like a modern Asian metropolis.
-Thailand is the second-richest country in Southeast Asia, and the World Bank ranks it 32nd in the world in its latest GDP league table, between Colombia and South Africa.
+Thailand is the second-richest country in Southeast Asia, and the World Bank ranks it 26th in the world in its latest GDP league table, between Iran and Nigeria.

 However, Thailand's recent political history is also marked by instability and violence.
 In recent years, democratically elected governments have been forced out by the military after huge street protests, and terrorist actions have dominated the headlines.

 In this article, we'll explore how to live and work successfully in Thailand, whether you're managing a remote team or working with Thai team members.

 This article is intended as a general guide only.
 So, consider each person's unique needs and use your own best judgment, when managing a team in Thailand.

 Thailand is situated in Southeast Asia, and is bordered by Myanmar (Burma), Cambodia, Laos, and Malaysia.
 It also has coasts on the Gulf of Thailand and the Andaman Sea.
 It sits in the northern hemisphere tropics, so the weather is largely warm and dry from November to April, and hot and wet from May to October.

 Thailand is situated in Southeast Asia, and is bordered by Myanmar (Burma), Cambodia, Laos, and Malaysia.
 It also has coasts on the Gulf of Thailand and the Andaman Sea.